 MyHDL is an open source platform developed by Jan Decaluwe for using Python, a general-purpose high-level language for hardware design.
 A designer using this software can benefit from the power of Python language as well as the merits of a free, open source software.

 The software can be installed on any platform that supports Python.
-The installation guide for MyHDL on a typical Linux or Unix system is given in the installation document in this month’s EFY Plus DVD.
+The installation guide for MyHDL on a typical Linux or Unix system is present on MyHDL official website.
 Non-Linux platforms, like Windows, also have a similar installation procedure.
-Try out the latest release of this software, MyHDL0.8.1, in March 2015 month’s EFY Plus DVD.

 Key functionalities of the tool